 Sprewell Bluff Outdoor Recreation Area

-This little-known gem on the Flint River is one of Georgia's newest outdoor recreation area.
+This little-known gem on the free flowing Flint River is one of Upson County’s greatest assets.
 It rests in the Plains Region of Georgia offering an outdoor haven for water sport enthusiasts.
 Paddle boaters, and anglers are attracted to the 1,372-acre parcel.
 Recreation ranges from a pleasant cool-off in the gently flowing river, to exciting kayak runs among the river's boulder-strewn waters, to utilizing the volleyball court and playground area.
 Rocky bluffs and a mixture of pine and hardwoods grace the Flint River shores.
 A boat ramp is available for canoeists, kayakers, rafters and anglers and canoes may be rented from River Bridge Boat Rentals (706-647-2633).
 Wildflowers add their beauty to the park along with a variety of wildlife including deer, raccoon, rabbits, squirrels and birds such as wood thrushes, woodpeckers and mockingbirds.

 At one time, a dam on the Flint River was proposed by the U.S. Army Corps of Engineers.
 Governor Jimmy Carter was invited to float the Flint and see the natural beauty that would be destroyed by the installment of a major lake.
 Realizing this, Governor Carter vetoed the proposal and the Flint River was saved.
 Sprewell Bluff is the only outdoor recreation area located on the Flint River.
 It is unique in its natural history, having one of the few Montane Longleaf Pine forests left.
 The site also protects the threatened Blue Darter fish and the Flint River is one of a few places that Shoal Bass or "Redeye Bass" is located in Georgia.
 Sprewell Bluff was named for its original 1850’s owner, Jeptha Sprewell.

-Sprewell Bluff Outdoor Recreation Area is open from dawn to dusk.
-If you would like more information about Sprewell Bluff Outdoor Recreation Area, please call 706-646-6026.
+Sprewell Bluff Park is open from dawn to dusk and is operated by Upson County.
+There is a $5 parking fee for visiting Sprewell Bluff.
+If you would like more information please call 706-647-7012.